SwedbankPay/developer.swedbankpay.com/introduction.md

 You can inspect [Swedbank Pay's TLS and cipher suite][ssllabs] support at SSL Labs.
 Support for HTTP/2 in our APIs is being investigated.

+{% include alert.html type="informative" icon="info" body= "We encourage you to
+keep [Postel's robustness principle][robustness-principle] in mind.
+Build your integration in a way that is resilient to change, wherever it may come.
+Don't confine yourself to the limits of our current documentation examples.
+A `string` looking like a `guid` must still be parsed as a `string`, not as a guid, as it could be a `URI` in the future.
+The day our `transactionNumber` ticks past 1,000,000, make sure your integration can handle number 1,000,001.
+If some `properties`, `operations` or `headers` can't be understood, you must be able to ignore them.
+We have built our requests in a way which allows the `payeeInfo` node to be placed before `metadata`, or vice versa if you want.
+We don't expect a specific order of elements, so we ask that you shouldn't either." %}

 ## Headers

 All requests against the API Platform should have a few common headers: